Province of Georgia: Development of the colony

 Following Britain's victory in the French and Indian War, King George III issued the Proclamation of 1763.
 One of its provisions was to extend Georgia's southern boundary from the Altamaha River to the St. Marys River.
 Two years later, on March 25, 1765, Governor James Wright approved an act of the General Assembly creating four new parishes – St. David, St. Patrick, St. Thomas, and St. Mary – in the recently acquired land, and it further assigned Jekyll Island to St. James Parish.

 The Georgia colony had had a sluggish beginning.
 James Oglethorpe did not allow liquor, and colonists who came at the trustees' expense were not allowed to own more than 50 acre of land for their farm in addition to a 60 foot by 90 foot plot in town.
 Those who paid their own way could bring ten indentured servants and would receive 500 acres of land.
 Additional land could neither be acquired nor sold.
 Discontent grew in the colony because of these restrictions, and Oglethorpe lifted them.
 With slavery, liquor, and land acquisition the colony developed much faster.
 Slavery had been permitted from 1749.
 There was some internal opposition to slavery, particularly from Scottish settlers, but by the time of the War of Independence, Georgia was much like the other Southern colonies.

+The War of Jenkins' Ear

+In the 1742 invasion of Georgia, Spanish forces based in Spanish Florida attempted to seize and occupy disputed territory held by the British colony of Georgia.
+The campaign was part of a larger conflict which became known as the War of Jenkins' Ear.
+Local British forces under the command of the Governor James Oglethorpe rallied and defeated the Spaniards at the Battle of Bloody Marsh and the Battle of Gully Hole Creek, forcing them to withdraw.
+Britain's ownership of Georgia was formally recognized by Spain in the subsequent Treaty of Madrid.